Age 45 or over?

 Excellent!
 Contact West Chester Gastrointestinal Group today to get your colonoscopy on the calendar.
 Mention you are a CMMD and Associates patient.

-CMMD and Associates is exploring a Saturday colonoscopy event for 2019.
+CMMD and Associates is exploring a Saturday colonoscopy option for 2021.
 Sign up to get a priority invitation if this would make a difference for you!